spotinst/help/src/docs/billing-engine/release-notes/README.md

 # Billing Engine Release Notes

+* **BIE-0009**: **January 13, 2025** You can create custom PDF invoices to send to customers.
+For example, invoices can be by provider, subaccount, family, or cost.
+You can customize the data shown in the invoice and the form itself.
+[Learn more...](billing-engine/tutorials/invoicegenerator)

  <details style="background:#f2f2f2; padding:6px; margin:10px 0px 0px 0px">
    <summary markdown="span" style="color:#7632FE; font-weight:600">November, 2024 - click to view</summary>